-Did this financial product have a sustainable investment objective? • • 🗆 Yes ● ○ ⊠ No □ It made sustainable investments with an environmental objective: □ It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had % of sustainable investments □ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy □ with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy □ with a social objective ☐ It made sustainable investments with a social objective:% ☑ Environmental/Social characteristics were promoted, but no sustainable investments were made.
+Did this financial product have a sustainable investment objective?

+•• 🗆 Yes • • 🖂 No It made sustainable investments with an environmental objective: % in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had % of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments with a social objective:% Environmental/Social characteristics were promoted, but no sustainable investments were made.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product were attained.
+Sustainability indicators measure the extent to which the environmental or social characteristics promoted by the financial product are achieved.